slimgroup/Devito-Examples/README.md

 [TTI imaging](https://slim.gatech.edu/content/effects-wrong-adjoints-rtm-tti-media)\
 [Mathias Louboutin's thesis](https://slim.gatech.edu/content/modeling-inversion-exploration-geophysics)

 More advanced geophysical application can be found in the [JUDI] repository.
-[JUDI] is a linear algebra DSL built on top of [Devito] for large scale inverse problems and including abstraction for source/receivers and handles large SEG-Y datasets with [SegyIO](https://github.com/slimgroup/SegyIO.jl).
+[JUDI] is a linear algebra DSL built on top of [Devito] for large scale inverse problems and includes abstractions for source/receivers and handles large SEG-Y datasets with [SegyIO](https://github.com/slimgroup/SegyIO.jl).
 A complete description of [JUDI] and the related seismic inversion application can be found in [Philipp Witte's thesis](https://slim.gatech.edu/content/modeling-inversion-exploration-geophysics).

 [JUDI]:https://github.com/slimgroup/JUDI.jl
 [Devito]:https://www.devitoproject.org